Hardhat-Enterprises/Deakin-Detonator-Toolkit/CONTRIBUTIONS.md

 ## 👶Getting Started

-To get started with contributing, follow these steps; If you're not familiar with using Git team recommends you to first understand how the **[Git](https://deakin365.sharepoint.com/:w:/s/HardhatEnterprises2/Ee1Nlb_OZDVIlElD5RBO5o0BzG0OTRTFHIhWpTNwaxthmQ?e=Bg0rTb)** works with **[GitHub](https://deakin365.sharepoint.com/:b:/s/HardhatEnterprises2/ETU_JVpc67BCqgp6W7vm9ewBzbWCnlneQc-mzhiOIwGd8g?e=2pW0ld)**.
+To get started with contributing, follow these steps; If you're not familiar with using Git, we recommend you to first understand how the **[Git](https://deakin365.sharepoint.com/:w:/s/HardhatEnterprises2/Ee1Nlb_OZDVIlElD5RBO5o0BzG0OTRTFHIhWpTNwaxthmQ?e=Bg0rTb)** works with **[GitHub](https://deakin365.sharepoint.com/:b:/s/HardhatEnterprises2/ETU_JVpc67BCqgp6W7vm9ewBzbWCnlneQc-mzhiOIwGd8g?e=2pW0ld)**.

 1. **Clone the Repository**: